AlphabetsAlphabets/hecto/README.md

 # Hecto
-Hecto is my attempt at making a clone of vim/nvim
+Hecto is my attempt at making a very basic clone of vim/nvim